Robert Bloch: 1940s and 1950s

 Towards the end of World War Two, in 1945, Bloch was asked to write 39 15-minute episodes of his own radio horror show called Stay Tuned for Terror.
 Many of the programs were adaptations of his own pulp stories.
 (All episodes were broadcast, but recordings were thought to be lost.
 However, in 2020, two episodes, "The Bogeyman Will Get You" and "Lizzie Borden Took an Axe" were re-discovered amongst the archives of an old-time radio enthusiast.
 These episodes have now been posted on YouTube and Internet Archive)..
-The same year he published "The Skull of the Marquis de Sade" (Weird Tales, Sempteber issue).
+The same year he published "The Skull of the Marquis de Sade" (Weird Tales, September issue).
 August Derleth's Arkham House, Lovecraft's publisher, published Bloch's first collection of short stories, The Opener of the Way, in an edition of 2,000 copies, with jacket art by Ronald Clyne.
 At the same time, his best-known early tale, "Yours Truly, Jack the Ripper", received considerable attention through dramatization on radio and reprinting in anthologies.
 This story, as noted below, involving a Ripper who has found literal immortality through his crimes, has been widely imitated (or plagiarized); Bloch himself would return to the theme (see below).
 Stories published in 1946 include "Enoch" (September issue of Weird Tales) and Lizzie Borden Took an Axe (Weird Tales, November).

 Bloch's first novel was published in hardcover – the thriller The Scarf (The Dial Press 1947; the Fawcett Gold medal paperback of 1966 features a revised text).
 It tells the story of a writer, Daniel Morley, who uses real women as models for his characters.
 But as soon as he is done writing the story, he is compelled to murder them, and always the same way: with the maroon scarf he has had since childhood.
 The story begins in Minneapolis and follows him and his trail of dead bodies to Chicago, New York City, and finally Hollywood, where his hit novel is going to be turned into a movie, and where his self-control may have reached its limit.

 In 1948, Bloch was the Guest of Honor at Torcon I, World Science Fiction Convention, Toronto, Canada.
 In 1952 he published "Lucy Comes to Stay" (Weird Tales, January issue).
 Bloch popularised the "Auction Bloch" at science fiction conventions during the 1950s, a practice in which fans bid on professionals, buying an hour of their time.
 Bloch would auction off an hour of some well-known writer's time at a convention to raise money for a worthy cause.
 (The time gave the winner an hour of personal interaction with the writer at the convention.)